 Each local council evaluates the needs of their community and implements those programs and activities that are most needed in their area.
 The Knights of Columbus Service Programs activities are designed to engage the council members in various activities across a host of categories.

 For most men who follow Jesus, there comes a time when duty extends beyond our own lives, beyond how we lead our families, and into how we serve our fellow man.
 That's what the Knights of Columbus is all about.
 The Patriotic Degree allows knights to take this one step further.
 "Sir Knight" is more than a title.
 It's an honor.

 Founded on August 4, 1925 with the institution of Duluth Circle 1 in Duluth, MN, the Columbian Squires program strives to provide "the spiritual, cultural, civic, social and physical improvement of its members, and the development of their leadership qualities," (section II, Article II of the "Laws and Rules of the Columbian Squires").

-Throughout most of its 127-year history, the Knights of Columbus has provided active support to members of the armed forces and their families.
+Throughout most of its 134-year history, the Knights of Columbus has provided active support to members of the armed forces and their families.
 View the slide show to see some recent examples of the K of C outreach to the military – active members and veterans.

 For over one hundred years, the Knights of Columbus college councils program has promoted the moral, intellectual and spiritual development of college men on campuses throughout the world.
-Today, there are nearly 200 college councils in the United States with over 320 councils worldwide.
+Today, there are over 200 college councils in the United States with over 340 councils worldwide.
 Through their commitment to the Columbian principles of charity, unity, fraternity and patriotism, college Knights continue to honor the legacy of the Venerable Father Michael J. McGivney.